gatopeluo/clair/Documentation/tigonza_fork.md

 The drivers that extract the features on this project funciton as threads independent of eachother.
 For each driver type there is a manager that contains the list of such interfaces.
 At init(), all drivers get registered by its manager.
 During the posting of a Layer, it is the driver manager which is in charge of the data given to each driver for analysis.
 This last point is especcially important for the first two drivers, which are featurefmt drivers.
 Given the nature of this package managers, it's possible to have development enviroments that would change the position of the manager of the libraries itself, rendering the mechanism for filtering sensitive files useless.
 So just in case that this drivers are initialized, the behaviour for obtaining this sensitive files changes and acts a bit more thoroughly, going through more files names while looking for clues of a develompent enviroment, choosing to use everything within them.

-The pip driver checks the full filename ( this includes the route for it within the FS ) for any possible clue of a python 2.7/3.6 enviroment and adds all files that seem to be in it as input.
+The **pip** driver checks the full filename ( this includes the route for it within the FS ) for any possible clue of a python 2.7/3.6 enviroment and adds all files that seem to be in it as input.
 The driver checks for .egg-info or .dist-info files which have the standarized metadata of each package, and generates structs accordingly.

-The npm driver works the same, with the difference that it looks for an "node_modules/" folder, that will encompass an npm dev env.
+The **npm** driver works the same, with the difference that it looks for an "node_modules/" folder, that will encompass an npm dev env.
 Within each folder that exists inside "node_modules/" theres info on a particular module/library that has parsable metadata.

 ### Vulnerabilities

-The third driver is a vulnerability source driver that adds the parsed information of an open-DB of security information for pip packages called safety-db.
+The third driver is a vulnerability source driver that adds the parsed information of an open-DB of security information for **pip** packages called **Safety-db**.

 Vulnerabilities in clair are linked to two entities:
 - The namespace (OS)
 - and the feature.

 Safety-db doesnt have info on influenced OSs, since the vulnerabilities are just linked to the packages.
 To solve this we just add all namespaces known to the list, and add the vulnerabilities multiple times.
 This proves to require much less work than reworking the whole of the vulnerabilities model.